cogrpar/QCPUWare.github.io/docs.md

 ```
 username:
 ```
 This username should be the user that you are currently using, and the one that the "/home/(username)" directory is named after.
 Type in your username and hit enter.
-Next, you will be asked if you are using an ARM based device (which is often the case if you are using a single-board external QCPU, i.g. a Raspberry Pi):
+Next, you will be asked if you are using an ARM based device (which is often the case if you are using a single-board external QCPU, i.e. a Raspberry Pi):
 ```
 Are you using a raspberry pi or other device with similar architecture (ARM based)? (y = yes, n = no):
 ```